persteenolsen/pso-gatsby-blog-one/src/posts/2025-04-27-python-django-starter-two.md

 ---
-title: Python and Django Starter Website using MySQL serving a Blog Employees and Todos
+title: Python and Django Starter Website using MySQL hosted at Vercel Cloud serving a Blog Employees and Todos
-date: 2025-09-01
+date: 2025-10-23
 published: true
 categories:
   - Python